RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 There are a lot of functions in R that other people have written, and we can use.
 Almost any common statistical or data science task that we might need to accomplish likely already has a function that has been written by someone else and made available to us, either as part of the base R installation or a package.
 But we will need to write our own functions from time to time, especially for more-specific tasks.

-We can define a function using `function()` and assign it a name.
+We define a function using `function()`, and then assign a name.
 We will likely need to include some inputs and outputs for the function.
 Inputs are specified between round brackets.
 The specific task that the function is to accomplish goes between braces.

 ```r